On Induced Colourful Paths in Triangle-free Graphs: Induced colourful paths in graphs with girth equal to chromatic number

 \textbf{The vertex \textit{v}:} Fix $v$ to be a vertex which has the largest label.
 Since $\alpha$ is also a proper vertex colouring of $G$, it should use at least $k$ labels.
 In other words, $\alpha(v)\geq k$.
+(For the proof to go through, we could have chosen any vertex with label $k$ as $v$.
+But as Lemma~\ref{lem:largestlabel} shows, the vertex with largest label will have label $k$.)

-\textbf{Primary cycle:} By applying Lemma~\ref{lem:path} to $v$ and the set of labels $\{1,2,\ldots,k-1\}$, we can conclude that there exists a decreasing path $v_kv_{k-1}\ldots v_1$ where $v_k=v$ and such that $\alpha(v_i)=i$ for all $i<k$ and $\beta(v_i)<\beta(v_{i+1})$ for all $1\leq i\leq k-1$.
+\textbf{Primary cycle:} By applying Lemma~\ref{lem:path} to $v$ and the set of labels $\{1,2,\ldots,k-1\}$, we can conclude that there exists a decreasing path $v_kv_{k-1}\ldots v_1$ where $v_k=v$ and such that $\alpha(v_i)=i$ for all $1\leq i<k$ and $\beta(v_i)<\beta(v_{i+1})$ for all $1\leq i\leq k-1$.
 Since this path is colourful, by Observation~\ref{obs:colpath}, $vv_{k-1}v_{k-2}\ldots v_1v$ is a colourful cycle, which we shall call the ``primary cycle''.
 For $1\leq i\leq k$, we shall denote by $b_i$ the colour $\beta(v_i)$.
 The set of colours $\{b_k,b_{k-1},\ldots,b_1\}$ shall be called the set of ``primary colours''.

+\textbf{Forced vertices:} A vertex $u\in V(G)$ is said to be a ``forced vertex'' if there is a decreasing path from $v$ to $u$.
+Note that every vertex on the primary cycle is a forced vertex.